 You can add some beautiful accent colors with throw pillows and throw blankets.

-Rugs provide a lot of texture, and they are an easy way to include traditional elements into your space.
+Area rugs provide a lot of texture and are an easy way to include traditional elements into your space.
 In transitional interior design, they tend to be traditional in style and encompass a variety of patterns and colors.